SiliconLabsSoftware/zephyr_applications/README.md

 8. Build & running the example application

 The example applications is located at `applications` folder.
 Use west command to build and flash to the board.

-   Build:
+- Build:

-   > `west build -p -b <board_id> <application_path>`
+  `west build -p -b <board_id> <application_path>`

+> [!IMPORTANT]
+>
+> **Ensure You're Using Zephyr SDK 0.17.2**
+> If you have multiple versions of the Zephyr SDK installed, make sure to use version 0.17.2 when building examples.
+You can do this by explicitly setting the ZEPHYR_SDK_INSTALL_DIR environment variable
+>
+> - macOS / Ubuntu: `export ZEPHYR_SDK_INSTALL_DIR=path/to/zephyr-sdk-0.17.2`
+> - Windows Command Line: `set ZEPHYR_SDK_INSTALL_DIR=path\to\zephyr-sdk-0.17.2`
+> - PowerShell: `$env:ZEPHYR_SDK_INSTALL_DIR = "path\to\zephyr-sdk-0.17.2"`
+>
+> For more detailed instructions on how to set environment variables, please visit: [Developing with Zephyr » Environment Variables](https://docs.zephyrproject.org/latest/develop/env_vars.html#env-vars-zephyrrc)
+> You can verify this by checking the build output log to confirm which Zephyr SDK version is being used.
+> `-- Found host-tools: zephyr 0.17.2 (/path/to/zephyr-sdk-0.17.2)`

-   Flash:
+- Flash:

-   > `west flash`
+  `west flash`

-**Note:**
+> [!TIP]
+>

-- Refer to the example application documentation (the README file) to get more details on how to build and run each example applications.
+> - Refer to the example application documentation (the README file) to get more details on how to build and run each example applications.

-- For more information regarding setting up the environment, please refer to [this guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html) on Zephyr's homepage.
+> - For more information regarding setting up the environment, please refer to [this guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html) on Zephyr's homepage.

-- We would advise using the Python version 3.10.
+> - We would advise using the Python version 3.10.

 ## How to make your own application ##